martin-esparragoza/fnk/fnk.md

 and old processors (like the 68000).

 ## Restrictions
-You may NOT use the `.data` `.rodata` `.bss` or any other sections besides `.entry` and .`text` during program execution.
-This is because we cannot afford to deal with absolute addressing.
-To verify that the program you wrote is valid and will not have errors PLEASE compile to .elf or something like that and do an objdump.
-The objdump will reveal if your program is attempting to create things in sections it shouldn't be. **YOU HAVE TO USE THE SAME COMPILATION FLAGS JUST NOT THE LINKER** If you must create global variables and constants, please use the `COMP_ATTR__SECTION__(".text")` from `"alloc.h"` to specify to the compiler that your constant is allocated there. **All is in the target endianness.**
+Remember not to do anything stupid like try to use .so files or something like that.
+Please be smart with it all. **All is in the target endianness.**

 ### .desc
 The descriptor data of your program.
 This tells the operating